henrietta-k/adapt-learning-wiki/Registering-a-plugin.md

-### Registering a plugin
+All plugins are Bower packages; to create your plugin you will need to define your package and then register it with our plugin registry.

-To register a new package:
+To register a new plugin:

 * There must be a valid manifest `bower.json` in the current working directory.
 * Your plugin version should use server Git tags.